enricostara/cleric/README.md

 ```

 ## License
-Permissive BSD 2-Clause License (see LICENSE file for details).
+Permissive MIT License (see LICENSE file for details).

 ---
 For educational reference.
 Contributions and suggestions welcome!